garcios/asset-trak-portfolio/README.md

 1. __Data Sourcing__: Ingest financial data, the Data Sourcing component is a crucial part of the Stock Portfolio Performance Tracker project.
 This component is responsible for fetching real-time and historical stock data from various trusted financial market data sources.
-It manages the efficient retrieval, processing, and storing of stock data.
+It manages the efficient retrieval, processing, and storing of market data.

 2. __Portfolio Creation__: Create multiple portfolios, each with a different set of stocks.
 The users can manage their portfolios easily by adding or removing stocks as and when needed.